gustavoomart/flutter_fire_widgets/example/README.md

 <details>
 <summary>ExpandableBottomSheetPage</summary>

 This example show a full possible implementation of the expandable bottom sheet page, you don't need to set all thoes variables, in the example they are setted to the default values.
-Only required parameters is the body, header and bottomSheetBody:
+Only required parameters is the body and bottomSheetBody in order to get content showing, if some is null will have a placeholder in it:

 ```dart
 import 'package:flutter/material.dart';